Non-diagonal contributions to $Z\gamma V^\ast$ vertex, polarizations and bounds on $Z\overline{t}q$ couplings

+In Fig. \ref{FeynDiag}, we show the generic one-loop contribution to the $Z\gamma Z^\ast$ vertex resulting from FCNC couplings.
+By considering the corresponding permutations, we solved the loop integrals using the Passarino-Veltman reduction scheme with the help of FeynCalc \cite{Shtabovenko:2020gxv}.
+Furthermore, we adopted the Breitenlohner-Maison-t'Hooft-Veltman (BMHV) scheme for the treatment of the $\gamma_5$ matrix in $d$ dimensions.
+It is noteworthy that the BMHV scheme can occasionally lead to non-conservation of currents in the final results \cite{BARROSO1991123,Jegerlehner:2001tc}.
+However, we have verified that currents are conserved in our calculation without necessitating any finite counterterms.
+For comparative analysis, we also performed an alternative calculation with Package-X \cite{Patel:2015tea}.
+It is important to note that the $Z\gamma\gamma^\ast$ case cannot be generated through FCNC couplings, as we consider the photon couples to a conserved current.

+In contrast to the $ZZV^\ast$ case, we find that the $Z\gamma V^\ast$ vertex does not give rise to $CP$ violation through complex FCNC couplings.
+However, it is possible to obtain a new contribution to the $CP$-conserving form factor $h_3^Z$, which is expressed as follows:

-where $N_i$, $m_i$ and $Q_i$ are the color number, mass and electric charge of fermion $f_i$.
-As we are considering neutral currents we note that $Q_j=Q_i$.
-The Eq. \eqref{h3} agrees with the case of real FCNC couplings of the $Z$ boson reported in Ref. \cite{Gounaris:2000tb}.
+where $N_f$, $m_i$, and $\mathcal{Q}_i$ are the color number, mass, and electric charge of the fermion $m_i$, respectively.
+The notation $\sqrt{q^2}\equiv Q$ has also been introduced.
+It is important to note that $h_3^Z$ is free of ultraviolet divergences and is consistent with the result for real FCNC couplings reported in Ref. \refcite{Gounaris:2000tb}.